sgraine/marine-robotics-seminars/README.md

 | 30/01/2025 | Peter Smith and Alec Tutin           | QUT     | *Marine Robotic Simulators – Prevent Your AXV from a Watery Demise*   | [YouTube](https://youtu.be/-hD6KU0cWq0) |

 ---

-### 👀 Upcoming Speaker Bios & Abstracts
+### Upcoming Speaker Bios & Abstracts

+#### **30/04/2026 — QCR Quick Fire Talks**

+**Faye Diederiks**

+AI-powered coral reef monitoring: what we monitor and why

+I’m a coral ecologist interested in finding ways to upscale and improve reef monitoring and management using AI and robotics.

+**Dr Emilio Olivastri**

+BommieToolkit: Enabling Scalable Coral Reef Monitoring through Automated 3D Reconstruction

+Dr. Emilio Olivastri is a Postdoctoral Research Fellow at QUT’s Centre for Robotics, where he focuses on underwater vision, robust perception, and scene understanding for coral reef monitoring.
+His research lies at the intersection of computer vision and SLAM, with a particular emphasis on challenging, real-world environments.
+He combines classical optimisation techniques with learned approaches to develop robust and practical solutions for robotics applications.

+**Beverley Gorry**

+Long-Term Multi-Session 3D Reconstruction Under Substantial Appearance Change

+Beverley Gorry is a PhD researcher at the QUT Centre for Robotics, where she focuses on using computer vision to enable reliable change detection in dynamic, unstructured underwater environments such as coral reefs.
+Her work brings together Visual Place Recognition (VPR) and Structure from Motion (SfM), with an emphasis on long-term, multi-session 3D reconstruction under substantial appearance change.

 ---

-Watch this space!
-Or send me an email at sg.raine@qut.edu.au if you don't want to miss out on future seminars.
+Send me an email at sg.raine@qut.edu.au if you don't want to miss out on future seminars.

 ---

 ### ✨ Past Speaker Bios & Abstracts

 #### **19/03/2026 — Dr Vincent Raoult, Griffith University**